IMPORTANT INFORMATION

 Skiing in Méribel-Mottaret

-Your technical level, your riding style, your body type, your budget and the technical features of your skis form a unique puzzle.
-Each piece counts to create your ideal equipment!
-This article looks at every criterion, from beginner to expert, with a special focus on children's skis.
-Discover our concrete advice and technical explanations that will guide you to the perfect equipment.
+Your level of technique, your experience, your physical build, your budget and the characteristics of different skis all make up a unique puzzle.
+And each piece counts, when it comes to putting together your perfect equipment!
+This article unpicks all the criteria, whether you’re a beginner or expert, with an extra focus on children’s skis.
+Discover our useful advice and technical explanations as we help guide you to the perfect equipment choice.

-• Your skiing level and frequency determine the type of ski you choose ;
+• Your level and how often you ski determine the type of equipment

-• Purchase, lease or used: each option has its advantages ;
+• To buy, rent or acquire second hand?
+Each option has its advantages

 Ready to find your ideal pair of skis?